AM 830 Sports Talk Hosts

 Play By Play Announcer

-Dan Wood is in his eighth season as radio color analyst for the Anaheim Ducks, having called 540 regular-season games through 2015-16.
+Dan Wood is the radio color analyst for the Anaheim Ducks.
 Wood, who was named to his position on Aug.
 24, 2009, joins Steve Carroll in the Ducks radio broadcast booth for all pre-, regular and postseason games, led by flagship station AM 830 KLAA.
 In addition to his duties as radio color analyst, Wood also contributes to AnaheimDucks.com.

 A professional sportswriter since June 1980, Wood previously covered Stanford University football, men’s and women’s basketball, Bay Area college baseball and St. Mary’s College basketball, as well as high school and local sports.